andreasspindler/Libpreempt/README.md

 concrete, practical problems.
 These can be found in the form of individual files in the *tests/* subdirectory.

-These tests can be started very easily by simply cloning the repository and calling `make`.
+All tests can be started very easily by simply cloning the repository and calling `make`.

 Example: